DataDog/integrations-core/zk/README.md

 _Available for Agent versions >6.0_

-1. Zookeeper uses the `log4j` logger per default.
+1. ZooKeeper uses the `log4j` logger per default.
 To activate the logging into a file and customize the format edit the `log4j.properties` file:

    ```text
      # Set root logger level to INFO and its only appender to R